CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization

 \item We design a joint clustering and outlier detection approach to find the altered APs, and develop a novel transfer learning approach to reconstruct their CSI fingerprints.

 \item We point out the imperfection of CSI as the location feature, and present an enhanced KNN approach to improve the localization accuracy of corner cases.

 \end{itemize}

 The remainder of this paper is organized as follows.
+Several works related to indoor localization and discussions are displayed in Section \ref{sec: related}.
 Section \ref{sec:preliminary} introduces several preliminaries.
 Section \ref{sec:overview} states the overall advantages of CRISLoc and its system diagram.
 Section \ref{sec: systemdesign} and Section \ref{sec:transfer} present the detailed system design and the CSI fingerprint reconstruction.
 In Section \ref{sec: setup}, we introduce the setup of our experimental environment and claim some metrics and Section \ref{sec: results} shows an exhaustive evaluation of CRISLoc.
-Several works related to indoor localization are displayed in Section \ref{sec: related}.
 Finally, Section \ref{sec: conclusion} summarizes the properties of CRISLoc.